 - Enrol in a first aid anaphylaxis course or get certified in Asthma and Anaphylaxis emergency care management

-Enrolling in first aid training with an add-on combination of asthma and anaphylaxis course will not only be beneficial to yourself but also to family, friends, coworkers and people in your surroundings who are at risk or constantly suffering from allergic diseases.
+Enrolling in first aid training with an add-on combination of asthma and anaphylaxis course will benefit you and your family, friends, coworkers, and people in your surroundings who are at risk or constantly suffering from allergic diseases.

 CPR First Aid is a leading provider of compliant, accredited first aid courses and training all across Australia.
 Call us for more information.